Confined states and topological phases in two-dimensional quasicrystalline $\pi$-flux model: Ammann-Beenker model

 \textit{Confined states in Ammann-Beenker \piflux model--} The Ammann-Beenker tiling allows various \piflux configurations due to possible choices of nonzero $A_n$.
 In the first column of Fig.~\ref{fig:resultAB}, we show three possible configurations of \piflux in the Ammann-Beenker tiles.
 In the following, we name the three cases AB.conf1, AB.conf2, and AB.conf3, as shown in Figs.~\ref{fig:resultAB}(a1), \ref{fig:resultAB}(a2), and \ref{fig:resultAB}(a3), respectively.
-Other configurations can be obtained by rotation and/or translation of the three configurations.
+We note that these configurations are unique and other configurations are given by rotation and/or translation of the three configurations.
 The AB.conf1 is obtained by choosing $A_4=\pi/2$~and~$A_{n\ne4}=0$; AB.conf2 is by $A_1=A_2=\pi/2$~and~$A_{n\ne1,2}=0$; and AB.conf3 is by $A_1=A_3=\pi/2$~and~$A_{n\ne1,3}=0$.
 These \piflux configurations lead to confined states with different energies and fraction.
 We plot energy levels and DOS for AB.conf1, AB.conf2, and AB.conf3, in Figs.~\ref{fig:resultAB}(a2), \ref{fig:resultAB}(b2), and \ref{fig:resultAB}(c2), respectively.
 Confined states appear at $E=\pm \sqrt{2}t$ for AB.conf1, at $E=0$ and $\pm 2t$ for AB.conf2, and $E=0$ and $\pm2\sqrt{2}t$ for AB.conf3.